jeremiahkellick/jk_repo/README.md

 ### Configuring jk_build

-`jk_build` supports one flag, `-O`, to enable optimizations.
-Other changes to compilation options should be accomplished by editing the jk_build source and rebuilding.

-If you'd like to use a different compiler or change the compilation options, edit the main function at the bottom of `jk_src/jk_build/jk_build.c`.
-It simply builds up a list of command line arguments, so if you know how you'd run the compiler from the command line, it should be straightfoward to translate that into the correct `jk_build` code by following the existing examples for MSVC and GCC.

-Once you've finished making changes, run `build_jk_build` again to rebuild `jk_build`.
+`jk_build` supports a few command line options you can see by running `jk_build --help`, but most compilation options will need to be configured by editing the jk_build source at `jk_src/jk_build/jk_build.c`.
+Edit the source to add whichever compiler flags you want then rebuild it by running the `build_jk_build` script.
+Note that jk_build is capable of building itself, but that will put the resulting executable in the `build/` directory instead of `bin/`.